AkhilKallepalli/ModMicroUofG/Zenodo Repositories (Links only)/Readme.md

 <img src="https://github.com/AkhilKallepalli/ModMicroUofG/blob/74ba0dabfa10a5283e753e927dda39adbb5b2cfa/Images/Zenodo%20Repo/Pol-ModMicro/Hardware.png"  width="600">
 </p>

 ---

 ## Modular Light Sources for Microscopy and Beyond (ModLight)

 [Repository Access](https://zenodo.org/record/7385903)

+***NOTE**: Files of the same version as on Zenodo and HardwareX paper availble through this [GitHub Folder](https://github.com/AkhilKallepalli/ModMicroUofG/tree/c88cae8ca496235c1b51023b1f2a8044d0d7d9a2/ModLight).*

 Modular light (ModLight) sources can be integrated into complex systems for microscopy, medical imaging, remote sensing, and so many more.
 Motivated by the need for affordable and open-access alternatives that are globally relevant, we have designed and shared light devices that use simple, off-the-shelf components.
 Red, green, blue, white and near-infrared LEDs are combined using mirrors and X-Cube prisms in novel devices.
 This modular nature allows portability and mounting flexibility.
 The ModLight suite can be used with any optical system that requires single- or multi-wavelength illumination such as bright-field and epifluorescence microscopes.